-Creamy One Pot Chicken and Orzo “Risotto” with Bacon is an easy, comforting and soul-satisfying dinner you’ll want to make again and again.
+Creamy One Pot Chicken and Orzo “Risotto” with Bacon is an easy, comforting and soul-satisfying dinner that’s also super versatile!

 Remember the days when Mom had dinner figured out?
 All you had to do was go to school, go home, do your homework then help Mom out by setting the table.
 A few cartoons and the next thing you know, you were being called to a wonderful, hot meal on the table that seemed to appear out of nowhere!

 If you’re like me, you’d love to have those days back.
 However, now it’s time for adulting and we have to figure this hot meal thing out for ourselves.